top of page

 Vomiting along with diarrhea is common but can quickly lead to dehydration as well.
 If your dog vomits and has diarrhea more than once or twice, go to the emergency vet, as she may need IV fluids to recover.

-Seek Veterinary Care for Dog Diarrhea
+Seek Immediate Veterinary Care at VEG for Dog Diarrhea

 Based on this information, it’s easy to see how concerning diarrhea can become.
 The good news is that diarrhea is not typically a problem for dogs, and in most cases, it will resolve in just a short amount of time.
 However, if your dog’s diarrhea lasts longer than a day or contains any blood, then this is a more concerning situation.
 When in doubt, always go to the emergency vet if you suspect your dog may be dealing with a health crisis.
 Otherwise, it’s usually okay to wait 24 hours and see how your pet’s health is doing before you rush off to the vet.